-Eleanor Ty is Professor of English at Laurier and writes on fiction, memoirs, films, and graphic novels by contemporary writers.
+Eleanor Ty is Professor of English at Laurier and writes on novels, memoirs, films, and graphic narratives by contemporary writers.
 She has published eleven books: on Canadian literature, cultural memory, Asian American and Asian Canadian writing, and 18th century British women novelists.
-Her chapters and articles engaged with questions of gender, identity, trauma, abjection, affect, new media, youth, diaspora, life writing, parody, and the carnivalesque.
+Her chapters and articles engaged with questions of gender, identity, trauma, abjection, digital media, youth, diaspora, and life writing.
 She is fond of BBC dramas, Netflix shows, and Jane Austen.

-Ty has been awarded Laurier's University Research Professor in 2015.
-The recipient of four Social Sciences and Humanities Research Council research grants and two SSHRC conference grants, she has been a visiting professor at Philipps-Universität Marburg and the University of Saarland, Saarbrücken in Germany.
+Ty was awarded Laurier's University Research Professor in 2015.
+The recipient of four Social Sciences and Humanities Research Council research grants and two SSHRC conference grants, she has been a visiting professor at Universität Trier, Philipps-Universität Marburg and the University of Saarland, Saarbrücken in Germany.

-This year she serves as Program Co-Chair for the Association for Asian American Studies (Portland 2017); has served as Academic Co-Convenor of Congress 2012; Chair of the Department of English and Film Studies from 2004-2009; Graduate Officer for the Department of English, 2000-2003; Women’s Studies Program Coordinator, 2000-2003; and President of the Canadian Association of Chairs of English from 2008-2009.
+In 2017 she served as Program Co-Chair for the Association for Asian American Studies (Portland 2017); has served as Academic Co-Convenor of Congress 2012; Chair of the Department of English and Film Studies from 2004-2009; Graduate Officer for the Department of English, 2000-2003; Women’s Studies Program Coordinator, 2000-2003; and President of the Canadian Association of Chairs of English from 2008-2009.

-Ty's undergraduate courses include The Monsters We Imagine, Growing Up Canadian, Life Writing and Digital Media, Globality and 21st Century Narratives, Contemporary British Novels, 18th Century Literature, Enriched Literary Studies, Reading Fiction, Diasporic Cinema, Literary Theory, The Novel After 1900, Asian Canadian Literature, Survey of Major British Authors.
-Her graduate seminars include The Graphic Novel, Canadian Literary Pluralities, Asian American Narratives, Women Writers of the 1790s, Feminist Theory and Women's Writing.
+Ty's undergraduate courses include Enriched Literary Studies, Growing Up Canadian, Life Writing and Digital Media, Globality and 21st Century Narratives, Contemporary British Novels, 18th Century Literature, The Monsters We Imagine, Reading Fiction, Diasporic Cinema, Literary Theory, The Novel After 1900, Asian Canadian Literature, Survey of Major British Authors.
+Her graduate seminars include The Graphic Novel, Canadian Literary Pluralities, Asian American Narratives.

 I have research assistantship opportunities for undergraduate and graduate students interested in contemporary ethnic American and Canadian literature and culture.
 In the past, I have hired student assistants to help me with organizing conferences, editing and proofreading book manuscripts, and compiling bibliographies.
 Contact me for more information.